 Here’s the kicker: you won’t be truly happy unless you feel fulfilled, and someone else’s idea of success will never, in the end, fulfill you.

 The peril if you don’t define success for yourself: you’ll feel a sense of unease while you’re chasing after someone else’s idea of success, always having a niggling feeling (even if you try to suppress/ignore it) that this isn’t what you want to be doing.
 When you finally reach your goal, it may look like outward success, but it won’t feel like success inside you, which is where it counts the most.

-3. So you can live a life that matters to you and is true to you.
+3. You need to define success for yourself so you can live a life that matters to you and is true to you

 We all exchange our lives for what we choose to do with our time.
 How much is not being in conflict with yourself worth to you?
 How much does it matter to you to be able to look yourself in the eyes in a mirror and be happy with what you see looking back?
 How much do you care if what you do with your life truly matters deeply to you?

 Here’s the kicker: the answers matter because they will guide you to a life that suits you best.
 Nobody else can answer what’s best for you because nobody knows you better than you know yourself.